R Padma Hepsiba 1*, Priya Nair 2, Amritha Krishna 3, Christina Romiya Jose 4, Kajol Chauhan 5, Manisha 6, Neethu Thomas 7, Srada Suresh 8

 Objectives:

-• To assess the knowledge regarding the domestic waste management among the household in the selected community.
+• To assess the knowledge regarding the domestic waste management among the household in the selected

 • To assess the practice of the domestic waste management by the household in the selected community.